Srikesh89/RayTrace-IoT-DnR/README.md

 We will be creating a program that monitors IoT traffic on a network We will need to look into BroIDS and OpenWRT
-BroIDS will aid in monitoring network traffic
-OpenWRT will allow us to modify the access point
+Zeek (formerly known as Bro IDS) will aid in monitoring network traffic OpenWRT will allow us to modify the access point